synclounge/synclounge/README.md

 ----
 ## Issues
 If you run in to any issues:
 * Raise an Issue here on Github.
-Try to be as detailed as possible by including details such as
+Try to be as detailed as possible by including details such as:
 	* Node Version
 	* Operating System
 	* Plex Media Server details